nimwunnan/conceptuallabor.com/_texts/theory-expanded.md

 `Actors` are anything performing work or work-equivalent actions.
 An individual at work is the typical actor within a project.
 However, as we saw in the example in *How to Use the Theory*, when our model relies on the work done by other parties, those parties become significant enough to be actors, whenever that work was done.
 We can be co-actors with automated equipment, materials and their properties, other humans, software, corporate policy, and even a set of instructions such as the rules of a game or the directions on a map.

-It’s easy to see how active devices like machines and computers can become actors that we must keep track of --- often to such a level of detail that we must create a sub-model of the their labor.
+It’s easy to see how active devices like machines and computers can become actors that we must keep track of --- often to such a level of detail that we must create a sub-model of their labor.
 But there’s no reason that a significant, non-human actor has to be something you have to plug in, or even something that actively does new work as you do.
 Trying to parse a faulty map may require you to imagine the map “diverging” or “forgetting” or “not realizing” things about the land as you build a model that can translate between the map and your experience.
 Though the map is an inert object in physical reality, it can seem to inflict decisive change within the reality of your model when animated by your conceptual labor.

 #### Work